robcrocombe/api-server/README.md

 All code for the CSBlogs project uses the Airbnb `ESLint` style rules.
 To run the linter against your code in order to check if it meets the projects style guidlines you can issue the command `docker run csblogs-api-server lint`.

 ## Deploying
 The API-Server is hosted on [Zeit Now](https://zeit.co/now).
-One of the cool things about using `Now` is that anyone can deploy, up to 20 times a month, for free.
+One of the cool things about using `Now` is that anyone can deploy, up to 20 times a month, for free (Note: These deployments are per-person, so you deploying a lot won't negatively impact my ability to deploy to production).
 So to have your own instance of the API-Server running in the cloud (at no cost) you just have to issue a few commands.

 `npm run deploy` will deploy the dockerized version of the API-Server, so it should operate exactly the same as the docker container on your local machine.